 I am a postdoctoral research fellow in the John Glenn College of Public Affairs and the Department of Political Science at The Ohio State University.
 During my time as a post-doc at OSU, I will be primarily working on the Education Governance and Accountability Project where we are creating a 20-state panel of school district election and local tax referenda data.
+Beginning in the Fall of 2018, I will be an Assistant Professor in the Department of Government and Politics at St. John's University in Queens, New York.

 Both my research and teaching interests are in American political institutions broadly, with an emphasis on state and local politics, public policy, and interest group politics.
 I am particularly interested in the politics of public finance.